Welcome to Year 6

 Our Curriculum this Term

 There are lots of things to cover this term, with it being the year 6 children’s last year in school, and with the SATS later on in the school year, they will be very busy.
 The children will need to work very hard, and will have spellings weekly and times tables to learn, as well as other homework, which will be set to reinforce the work that we are doing in class.
 They will also have homework challenge booklets for both Maths and Grammar.
-These have to be completed by Christmas.

 The children will be setting their own personalised targets and all learning will be based on a multi-sensory approach, this will benefit all children, whether they are visual learners (they like to see things), or auditory learners (listening helps them understand), or they are more kinaesthetic (like doing things).
 Please encourage your children to try as hard as they can and enjoy their last year in this wonderful school.
 We certainly want them to have a great year.